Value of information in networked control systems subject to delay: Main Result

 \section{Main Result}

-Before presenting the main result in this work, we provide the following supporting results on the structure of the optimal solution for stochastic control problems.
-As proved in \cite{molin2013on}, the pair of policies with a controller having the certainty equivalence property is a dominating class of policies.
-In other words, for any pair $(f, \gamma)$, we can find a pair $(f^{\ast}, \gamma')$ minimizing the $J(f, \gamma)$, and $f^{\ast}$ is proved to be the certainty equivalence controller.
-Thus, within the dominating policies framework, the local sub-problems can be decomposed into: $i)$ certainty equivalence controller design and $ii)$ optimal triggering policy design \cite{molin2014price}.
-In the following result, we characterize the structure of the optimal controller under the assumption that the event-trigger has no dual effect. \begin{lemma}[\cite{ramesh2011on,molin2013on}] Let the triggering policy be function only of the primitive random variables, i.e., $\delta_k^i = \gamma_k^i\left( x_0^i, \Wb_{k-1}^{i}\right)$.
-Then the optimal controller minimizing the finite horizon LQG problem \eqref{eq:LQG} is certainty equivalent, i.e.,
+Before presenting the main result in this work, we provide the following supporting result. \\ As proved in \cite{molin2013on}, a pair of joint control and communication policies with a certainty equivalence controller is a dominating class of policies.
+Thus, within the dominating policies, the local sub-problems can be decomposed into: $i)$ the design of certainty equivalence controller; and $ii)$ the design of optimal triggering policy \cite{molin2014price}.
+In the following, we provide a condition on the scheduler to guarantee certainty equivalence of the controller.